begmaroman/tasq/README.md

 4. Run **TasQ**: `tq.Start()`;
 5. Use `tq.Enqueue(task)` for adding a task to background queue;
 6. Use `tq.Close()` for stopping workers and for closing channel;

-## Cases for using:
-You can use **TasQ** if your application requires some background operations.
-If a task requires some logic which not needs for client You can move this logic to background.

-For example, there are HTTP server which requires doing some logic (send mail, exec DB queries etc.) after handling of HTTP request.
-In this case you may use **TasQ**.

 ## Example: